AustinFiber/Chain_Reaction_Repository/README.md

 #We are choosing to use AI Implementation for our project.
 For our Anylogic model this is what each of our blocks represent:
 Source - Reporter Name
-Queue - Trade Value in 1000 USD
+Queue - Sorting Items By Value
 Service - TransitTime (Days)
 Sink - Partner Name